ualibweb/SmiNav/README.md

 ### Manually Setting Up a Virtual Environment

-If you prefer to manually set up a virtual environment, follow these steps:
+If you prefer to manually set up a virtual environment within the SmiNav folder, follow these steps:

 1. **Create a Virtual Environment**:
    - Open a terminal or command prompt and navigate to the project directory.